Do you identify as a Democrat or Republican or do you just vote a particular way?

 This got me to thinking about the difference between who you vote for and who you are.
 And most people don't identify themselves with a political party or by who they voted for.
 The vast majority of Americans, when asked, claimed to be Independents.
 Very few people identify themselves as Democrats or Republicans.
 And even people who consistently vote Republican or vote Democratic don't necessarily identify themselves with a particular party.

-In other words, their identity isn't tied up and who they vote for.
+In other words, their identity isn't tied to who they vote for.
 And that could be troubling for the party hacks.
 What struck me is interesting about this billboard is that it was exhorting people to identify themselves as party members or as having some sort of party values that extended far beyond the mere act of voting once a year.

 It is sort of like how marketers try to get their hooks into us and identify as either a Ford man or a Chevy man or as liking Miller Lite vs. Bud Light.
 Once we've established our brand loyalties as part of our identity, they can then manipulate us all they want to.
 We've given up any thought or rational analysis in favor of blind loyalty.